-As QA subtasks are performed, their results are returned to an Intelligent Steering Agent (ISA).
-By default, the ISA simply stores these results.
-Often, however, we want to learn from incoming results, e.g., when some configurations prove to be faulty, why not refocus resources on other unexplored parts of the configuration and control space.
+3) Adaptation Strategies: As QA subtasks are performed, their results are returned to the ISA.
+By default, the ISA ignores these results.
+Often, however, we want to learn from incoming results.
+For example, when some configurations prove to be faulty, why not refocus resources on other unexplored parts of the configuration and control space.
 When such dynamic behavior is desired, process designers develop customized adaptation strategies, that monitor the global process state, analyze it, and use the information to modify future subtask assignments in ways that improve process performance.

 Since they must process subtask results, adaptation strategies must be tailored for each QA process.
-Consequently, adaptation strategies in Skoll are independent programs executed by the Skoll server when subtask results arrive.
-This decoupling of Skoll and the adaptation strategies allows us to develop, add, and remove adaptation strategies as needed.
-The following three general adaptation strategies are used in our feasibility studies in Sections III and IV (other strategies are discussed in Section VI).
+Consequently, in Skoll, adaptation strategies are independent programs executed by the Skoll server when subtask results arrive.
+This decoupling of Skoll and the adaptation strategies allows us to develop, add, and remove adaptation strategies at will.
+Next we describe three general adaptation strategies used in our feasibility studies in Sections III and IV (other strategies are discussed in Section VI).

-The first ISA adaptation strategy is called Nearest neighbor.
-Suppose a test case run in a specific configuration reports a failure.
+• Nearest neighbor: Suppose a test case run in a specific configuration reports a failure.
 Developers might want to focus on other similar configurations to see whether they pass or fail.
 The nearest neighbor strategy is designed to generate such configurations when the ISA is configured to choose configurations using random selection without replacement.
 For example, suppose that a test on a configuration and control space with three binary options fails in configuration $\{0, 0, 0\}$.
 The nearest neighbor search strategy marks that configuration as failed and records its failure information.
 It then schedules for immediate testing all valid configurations that differ from the failed one in the value of exactly one option setting: $\{1, 0, 0\}$, $\{0, 1, 0\}$ and $\{0, 0, 1\}$, i.e., all distance-one neighbors.
 This process continues recursively.

-Figure 2 depicts the nearest neighbor strategy on a configuration and control space taken from our feasibility study in Section IV-C. Nodes in this figure represent valid configurations; edges connect distance one neighbors.
+Figure 2 depicts the nearest neighbor strategy on a configuration and control space taken from our feasibility study in Section IV.
+Nodes represent valid configurations; edges connect distance one neighbors.
 The dotted ellipse encircles configurations that failed for the same reason.
 The arrow indicates an initial failing node.
 Once it fails, its neighbors are tested; they fail, so their neighbors are tested and so on.
 The process stops when nodes outside the ellipse are tested (since they will either pass or fail for a different reason).
-As we show in the feasibility study IV-E, this approach quickly identifies whether similar configurations pass or fail.
-This information is then used by the automatic characterization service described later in Section II-C.
+As we show in the feasibility study, this approach quickly identifies whether similar configurations pass or fail.
+This information is then used by the automatic characterization service described later in this section.